how are Just the Goods products priced?

 - production time/labour + set up and clean up time/labour associated with each batch

 - equipment required for production ranging from mixers and graduated cylinders, to bottle filling syringes, to face masks and gloves, etc.

 - order packing and shipping processing time/labour + shipping materials (paper bags, envelopes and boxes, tape, printer paper and toner)

 - marketing costs (developing and maintaining a website and email account, business cards, advertising where applicable, the materials/labour of product donated as in-kind sponsorships/free samples where applicable + the time/labour in social media networking)

 - physical space costs in the form of rent and all other applicable utilities required for the lab to be a functional workspace, plus the cost of modifying the space as it arises (more shelving and/or order baskets, etc., to improve efficiency as needed)

 - customer service time/labour (responding to inquiries, preparing for and attending craft shows)

-So indeed, when I explain that I basically operate as a non profit, I mean it most sincerely.
-I function on the basis of need not greed, and I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce shipping costs or to take advantage of manufacturer discounts.
+Just the Goods functions on the basis of need not greed, so I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce shipping costs or to take advantage of manufacturer discounts.